rickkas7/electronsample/README.md

 particle call electron2 testerFn "sleep deep"
 ```

 Enters `SLEEP_MODE_DEEP` for 30 seconds.
 This turns off the cellular modem, so it will reconnect (blinking green) after waking up.
-You can also specify the number of seconds in the 3rd parameter; if not specfied the default is 30.
+You can also specify the number of seconds in the 3rd parameter; if not specified the default is 30.

 ```